-- Caution owner/operator to maintain clean air filters at all times.
-Also, not to needlessly close off supply and return air registers.
+- 1. Caution owner/operator to maintain clean air filters at all times and to not needlessly close off supply and return air registers.
 This reduces airflow through the system, which shortens equipment service life as well as increasing operating costs. - 2.
 Check all power fuses or circuit breakers to be sure they are the correct rating. - 3.
 Periodic cleaning of the outdoor coil to permit full and unrestricted airflow circulation is essential.